Skip to content

 Strength & Conditioning

 Two sessions a week.
-Heavy compound work.
-Built around the 2025 meta-analysis that ended the strength-training debate for cyclists over 40.
+Four lifts.
+Heavy, brief, and built around the 2025 meta-analysis that ended the strength debate for every cyclist over 40.

 Weeks 4 · 9